 “Rabelaisian” is defined as “displaying earthy humour; bawdy,” and Rabelais spent a lot of time thinking and writing about wine.
 Among his more memorable quotes were “Wine is the most civilised thing on earth” and “Never did a great man hate good wine,” so it is only fitting that we name our flagship wine after him.

-The sacred phoenix appears in ancient Arabian, Egyptian, Greek, Roman, Chinese and Indian mythology, but a little closer to home, the phoenix also symbolises the birth of Thelema which was present in both the McLean’s Garden Hotel in Kimberley as well as the Webb family crest which can be traced back to sixteenth century England.
+The sacred phoenix appears in ancient Arabian, Egyptian, Greek, Roman, Chinese and Indian mythology, but a little closer to home, the phoenix also symbolises the birth of Thelema, and is present on both sides of the Thelema family.
+The McLeans owned the Phoenix Garden Hotel in Kimberley, and there is a phoenix on the Webb family crest.